John Brown's Body: History of the tune

 Some researchers have maintained that the tune's roots go back to a "Negro folk song", an African-American wedding song from Georgia, or to a British sea shanty that originated as a Swedish drinking song.
 Anecdotes indicate that versions of "Say, Brothers" were sung as part of African American ring shouts; appearance of the hymn in this call-and-response setting with singing, clapping, stomping, dancing, and extended ecstatic choruses may have given impetus to the development of the well known "Glory hallelujah" chorus.
 Given that the tune was developed in an oral tradition, it is impossible to say for certain which of these influences may have played a specific role in the creation of this tune, but it is certain that numerous folk influences from different cultures such as these were prominent in the musical culture of the camp meeting, and that such influences were freely combined in the music-making that took place in the revival movement.

 It has been suggested that "Say Brothers, Will You Meet Us", popular among Southern blacks, already had an anti-slavery sub-text, with its reference to "Canaan's happy shore" alluding to the idea of crossing the river to a happier place.
-If so, that sub-text was considerably enhanced and expanded as the various "John Brown" lyrics took on themes related to the famous abolitionist and the American Civil War.
+If so, that subtext was considerably enhanced and expanded as the various "John Brown" lyrics took on themes related to the famous abolitionist and the American Civil War.

 Use of the song during the Civil War

 In 1861, the new 29th New York Infantry Regiment was stationed in Charles Town, Virginia (since 1863, West Virginia), where John Brown was executed.
-"The soldiers daily visit the spot [of the hanging] by hundreds, singing a song, the refrain of which is:
+The contemporary abolitionist newspaper The Liberator wrote that hundreds of soldiers from the unit would visit the site of John Brown's hanging daily, and sing a refrain that went:

 Brown's friend and admirer Frederick Douglass wrote in an 1874 newspaper piece:

 At Andersonville Prison, which held Union prisoners of war, a visiting Confederate soldier describes it thus:

 Use elsewhere

-On May 1, 1865, in Charleston, South Carolina, recently freed African-Americans and some white missionaries held a parade of 10,000 people, led by 3,000 Black children singing "John Brown's Body."
-The march honored 257 dead Union soldiers whose remains the organizers had reburied from a mass grave in a Confederate prison camp.
+On May 1, 1865, in Charleston, South Carolina, recently freed African-Americans and some white missionaries held a parade of 10,000 people, led by 3,000 Black children singing "John Brown's Body".
+The march honored 257 dead Union soldiers whose remains the organizers had re-buried from a mass grave in a Confederate prison camp.
 This is considered the first observation of Decoration Day, now known as Memorial Day.

 The American consul in Vladivostok, Russia, Richard T. Greener, reported in 1906 that Russian soldiers were singing the song.
 The context was the 1905 Russian Revolution.

+"John Brown's Body" was sung by British socialists in the mid-20th Century.
+It was, for example, a familiar tune to the citizens of Crewe at Labour Party rallies during the 1945 General Election, the lyrics being better known than those of The Red Flag, the Labour Party's own official anthem.